nibeon/my-windows-and-linux/1- windows-7.md

 2. Visual studio shell - free version of VS2010, VS2012 and VS2013 for various languages

-- Python tools for Visual Studio - open source plugin for python development in VS
+- Python tools for Visual Studio - open source extention for python development in VS
-- Nodejs tools for Visual Studio - open source plugin for Node.js dovelopment in VS
+- Nodejs tools for Visual Studio - open source extention for Node.js dovelopment in VS

 3. Visual C# 2010 Express, Visual Studio Express 2012/2013 -  free versions of VS for indie/students C#-developers.